Marquise Brown Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Season Stats

-- Brown's 486 receiving yards lead all receivers on the Ravens.
-He's been targeted 43 times and has collected 32 catches and five touchdowns (81.0 yards per game).

-- So far this season, 22.2% of the 194 passes thrown by his team have gone Brown's way.

-- Brown has seen the ball thrown his way six times in the red zone this season, 24.0% of his team's 25 red zone pass attempts.
+- With six targets in the red zone this season, Brown has been on the receiving end of 24.0% of his team's 25 red zone pass attempts.

-- The Ravens, who rank eighth in the NFL in points scored, have attempted a pass 50.5% of the time while opting for the ground attack 49.5% of the time.
+- The Ravens have thrown the ball in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Bengals.